rdegges/rdegges-blog/articles/2012/choices-choices.md

-Title: Choices, Choices
-Date: 2012-07-02
-Tags: personal development
+---
+title: "Choices, Choices"
+date: "2012-07-02"
+tags: ["personal development"]
+slug: "choices-choices"
-Summary: Think about this: you can improve your life starting right now by making positive choices.
+description: "Think about this: you can improve your life starting right now by making positive choices.
 What will you have for dinner?
 A donut, or some chicken?
-What will you do when you get home: play video games or build that company you've been thinking about?
+What will you do when you get home: play video games or build that company you've been thinking about?"
+---

 ![Sad Grim Reaper Sketch][]